More case studies with Cofrastra®

-Transformation of the Reichstag: German parliament with Cofrastra® steel flooring sheets
+Transformation of the Reichstag German parliament building with Cofrastra® steel flooring sheets

-In the 90ies, not long after its reunification, Germany rebuilt its historic parliament building - a design which combines respect for the past with a future full of hope.
-In this renovation project Cofrastra steel decking by ArcelorMittal were used for the composite flooring system.
+In the 1990s, not long after its reunification, Germany rebuilt its historic parliament building, the Reichstag - a design which combines respect for the past with a future full of hope.
+In this renovation project, Cofrastra® steel decking from ArcelorMittal was used for the composite flooring system.

-The transformation of the Reichstag is rooted in four related issues: the Bundestag’s significance as a democratic forum, an understanding of history, a commitment to public accessibility and a vigorous environmental agenda.
+The transformation of the Reichstag is rooted in four related issues: the Bundestag’s significance as a democratic forum, an understanding of history, a commitment to public accessibility, and a vigorous environmental agenda.
 As found, the Reichstag was mutilated by war and insensitive rebuilding.
-The reconstruction takes cues from the original fabric; the layers of history were peeled away to reveal striking imprints of the past – stonemason’s marks and Russian graffiti − scars that have been preserved as a ‘living museum’.
-But in other respects it is a radical departure; within its heavy shell it is light and transparent, its activities on view.
+The reconstruction takes cues from the original fabric - the layers of history were peeled away to reveal striking imprints of the past such as stonemason’s marks and Russian graffiti − scars that have been preserved as a ‘living museum’.
+In other respects it is a radical departure.
+Within its heavy shell it is light and transparent with its activities on view.

-The dome: an important landmark of Germany's capital city
+The dome: An important landmark in Germany's capital city

 Being clean and sustainable